 Sara also advises corporations, investment banks and underwriters on compliance with SEC requirements governing the disclosure of environmental liabilities.
 Sara drafts environmental disclosures for SEC filings including for IPOs, debt and equity offerings, and quarterly and annual reports of public companies.

-Sara was recognized in The Legal 500 U.S. for Environment: Transactional in 2017, 2018 and 2019.
-Legal 500 notes that the practice provides “an exceptional service” and the lawyers’ “excellent negotiation skills always help clients achieve their goal.”
+Sara was recognized in The Legal 500 U.S. for Environment: Transactional from 2017–2020.
+The Legal 500 notes that the practice provides “an exceptional service” and the lawyers’ “excellent negotiation skills always help clients achieve their goal.”
 Sara is mentioned with regard to her work with Questar Corporation in its multibillion-dollar agreement to combine with Dominion Resources and Corning on the strategic realignment of its interest in Dow Corning.

 Kirkland's environmental group was named "Environmental Law Group of the Year" in 2010, 2011 and 2013 by Law360.